mesosphere/dcos-docs-site/pages/services/kubernetes/2.2.0-1.13.3/getting-started/installing-mke/index.md

     This will create the file in your current working directory, in this example we name the file `mke-options.json`.

-1. <strong>Open the file in a text editor and add the service account information</strong>.
+1. Open the file in a text editor and add the service account information.
 Place the following snippet in the newly configured `mke-options.json` file:

     ```json
     {